- Home

 - requires you to travel overseas

-- claims the medical/pharmaceutical industry wants to stop its use
+- says the medical/pharmaceutical industry wants to stop its use

-- claims to have positive results with few or no side effects.
+- suggests it has positive results with few or no side effects.

 View the Cancer Council NSW editorial policy.